djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

 In the preview window from the right, test with the following query:
   ```
   What is a card overdraft?
-  If I enter the PIN 5 times on my card what will happen?
+  If I enter the PIN 5 times on my card, what will happen?
   ```

 - Click on **Deploy** to deploy the agent